 The first area are to look for is QA Tester resume.
 I often see Python in summary of skills and qualifications section of the resume, but it is completely not clear how the interviewee was using Python, because there are not references to Python experience or tools anywhere else in resume or in the best case QA Tester mentions Python in education section as Udacity Online Course: Programming in Python (CS101).
 First things first - update your resume with a real life Python experience.
 It could something really short like "created and maintained server-side integration tests - Python and Selenium WebDriver running with every build (Git, Jenkins) on AWS (Amazon Web Services)", but it would help you to explain how you were using Python in your testing life.
 Keep in mind the interviewer will grill you for every word you have put in your SQA Tester Resume, so QA Engineer should not lie in resume about Python experience.

 In the next article, I will cover Python coding interview questions for QA Testers.
-Stay tuned.
+In mean time you could look at best Python books for beginners in order to prepare for an interview.

 Automated software testing has plenty of benefits and a lot of challenges.
 Despite the availability of a broad array of tools for software automation Silk Test, Selenium, HP QTP, Watir and etc), almost every QA Testing teams struggle with the similar standard architecture issues.
 In my opinion most of the issues are due to a lack of a preparation and training for building automated software testing framework.